 For those who worship the sun, love the feel of the sand between their toes, and are ready to cast away, the Philippines will provide you with endless adventures and entertainment.
 This Southeast Asian country is archipelagic and consists of over 7,000 islands in the Pacific Ocean.

-While the country is known for its tropical climate, you’ll still find a touch of Asia with their vibrant green rice terraces.
+While the country is known for its tropical climate, you’ll still find a touch of Asia with its vibrant green rice terraces.
 Other breathtaking sights include fiery volcanoes, secluded lagoons, and luscious mountains.
 Travelers can hop from island to island or explore the grand cities and excite their tongues with traditional Filipino dishes.

 Maligayang Pagdating – Welcome to the Philippines

-Similar to many other Asian capitals, the city has its fair share of dark history but through every struggle, the city has thrived to become a thriving megapolis.
+Similar to many other Asian capitals, the city has its fair share of dark history, though, through every struggle, the city has thrived to become a thriving megapolis.
 While modernity has dotted the city with skyscrapers, you can still step back from the chaos and enjoy the artisan markets, hidden bars, and indie music.

 Culture and Language

 After Malaysian people made their way before the Chinese and Spanish.
 In 1521, Spain conquered the Philippines and would rule for the next 300 years.
 By 1898, the Philippines were declared independent.

 Once the Spanish were defeated, the US tried to take control and started a war in the 1800s.
 While the United States didn’t want permanent control, they did want to establish a government and a new educational system.
 The United States had an issue with their rule, and the country was headed towards complete independence.